spacedrone404/tracker-dap/README.md

 ► highly ergonomic, no-nonsense in terms of GUI

 ► shortcut support for better ergo

+► the browser's title shows the author and track name

 ► stylish startup screen and sound of lovely HDD seeking tracks